 Financial services are rapidly digitizing, moving formerly confidential and exclusive programs from in-person to online in an effort to create convenience and more touchpoints with consumers throughout the year.
-At the same time, this shift in product distribution represents a massive change in marketing and sales tactics, which must also move towards creating personalized offerings and services – in tune with the greater customer centricity of online sales.
+At the same time, this shift in product distribution represents a massive change in financial services marketing and sales tactics, which must also move towards creating personalized offerings and services – in tune with the greater customer centricity of online sales.
+Both of these shifts mean that you must be at the forefront of digital marketing trends in financial services in order to reach new and existing audiences.

 Customer touchpoints are changing from a few large-scale touchpoints (bank visits) throughout the year to a series of much smaller touchpoints, where consumers interact with your brand fairly regularly.
 Banks are quickly capitalizing on this, understanding how omnichannel enables brands to better engage with consumers to build trust and loyalty.
 Financial services are moving into channels including social media, apps, and even SMS, increasing touchpoints and visibility to further build consumer trust.